Tina A. Irvine, PhD

 She is a cultural and intellectual historian of the modern United States with particular interests in the politics of race, science, and power in the long twentieth century.

-Her first book, Americanizing Appalachia: Mountain Reform and the Pursuit of a White American Identity, 1890-1933, explores these and other issues, and is forthcoming with the University of Chicago Press.
+Her first book, Americanizing Appalachia: Mountain Workers, Regional Exceptionalism, and the Making of American Identity, 1890–1933, explores these and other issues, and is under advance contract with the University of Chicago Press.

 Photo by Haley Sinn